- How and why we collect your Personal Information;

 - To respond to your questions or other requests.

 - To contact you with regard to the Website.

 - To process any applications, changes to your account information.

 - To process other information or Personal Information that you submit through this Website.

-- To notify you about changes to our Website, our policies, terms or any products or Services we offer or provide though it.
+- To notify you about changes to our Website, our policies, terms or any products or services we offer or provide through it.